Stardust fire: Emergency services

-Emergency response

-Ambulances from Dublin Fire Brigade, the Eastern Health Board, Dublin Civil Defence, the Red Cross, the Order of Malta Ambulance Corps, St John Ambulance Ireland and the Airport Fire Rescue Service were dispatched to the scene.The first fire engine responded around 1.51 am and responders discovered bodies piled on top of each other inside the doors.
+O'Toole: [screams in background, caller hung up]"Ambulances from Dublin Fire Brigade, the Eastern Health Board, Dublin Civil Defence, the Red Cross, the Order of Malta Ambulance Corps, St John Ambulance Ireland and the Airport Fire Rescue Service were dispatched to the scene.
+The first fire engine responded around 1.51 am and responders discovered bodies piled on top of each other inside the doors.
 Many ambulances left the scene carrying up to 15 casualties.
 CIÉ also sent buses to transport the injured, and local radio stations asked people in the vicinity with cars to come to the club.
 The city's hospitals were overwhelmed by the influx of injured and dying, in particular the Mater, Jervis Street and Dr Steevens' Hospitals.

 Family members of victims stated there was no organised transport or support shortly after the fire.
 They were aided by taxi drivers who waived their fares for the families and were met by ill-prepared Gardaí at the city morgue.

 Victims

-The fatalities included 48 people in total; 46 in the fire and two later on with the last recorded death occurring on 11 March 1981, and 214 injured.
-The ages of those who were killed in the fire ranged from 16 to 26, and in 23 cases the deceased were the eldest and sole breadwinner for their families.
-Most of the dead came from Artane, Kilmore and greater Coolock, and half of the deceased were aged 18 or younger, with four of the victims aged 16 and eight aged 17.
+The fatalities included 48 people in total; 46 in the fire and two later on, with the last recorded death occurring on 11 March 1981, and 214 injured.
+The ages of those who were killed ranged from 16 to 26, and in 23 cases the deceased were the eldest and sole breadwinner for their families.
+Most of the dead came from Artane, Kilmore and greater Coolock, and half of the deceased were aged 18 or younger, with four aged 16 and eight aged 17.

-The fire also was linked to the attempted suicides of about 25 people in subsequent years.
+The fire was subsequently linked to the attempted suicides of about 25 people.
 The families of the victims and survivors fought in the courts for compensation, accountability, and justice.
-Victim compensation at the time ranged with a total of £10.4 million paid to 823 individuals; five individuals received £100,000 or more, 24 received slightly more than £50,000 and the majority of individuals received between £5,000 and £10,000.
+Victim compensation at the time was a total of £10.4 million paid to 823 individuals; five individuals received £100,000 or more, 24 received slightly more than £50,000 and the majority of individuals received between £5,000 and £10,000.
 Parents who lost a child in the disaster received a maximum of £7,500.

-In 2007, the bodies of five victims whom authorities had been unable to identify were exhumed from a communal plot in St. Fintan's Cemetery, Sutton.
+In 2007, the bodies of five victims who had been unable to be identified were exhumed from a communal plot in St. Fintan's Cemetery, Sutton.
 The remains were identified with modern DNA analysis, and then given separate burials.